dbuenzli/cmdliner/README.md

 It provides a simple and compositional mechanism to convert command line arguments to OCaml values and pass them to your functions.
-The module automatically handles syntax errors, help messages and UNIX man page generation.
+The module automatically handles command line completion, syntax errors, help messages and UNIX man page generation.
 It supports programs with single or multiple commands and respects most of the [POSIX] and [GNU] conventions.

 Cmdliner has no dependencies and is distributed under the ISC license.